They fought with Britain and US in Afghanistan – now Taliban is taking its revenge

 Former Afghan special forces soldier Najmuddin had waited four years for a decision on his application for relocation to the UK.
 Having endured years living in severe danger, he finally had his chance to get to safety – a visa to Pakistan organised by the MoD.

-He had served for more than a decade alongside the very best in the UK and Afghan armies in an elite unit known as Commando Force 333 (CF333), one of two special forces units set up by the British known as ‘the Triples’.
-This summer, he was given approval to come to Britain under the MoD’s Arap resettlement scheme.
+He had served for more than a decade alongside the very best in the UK and Afghan armies in an elite unit known as Commando Force 333 (CF333), one of two special forces units set up by the British known as “the Triples”.
+This summer, he was given approval to come to Britain under the Arap resettlement scheme.

 But just as he was making plans to leave Afghanistan, he was arrested by the Taliban.
 His family believe he was taken and tortured because of his previous work fighting alongside the British.